thehungry-dev/rag/README.md

 # Rag

-Provides a tag filtering language to filter tagged data.
+Provides a tag filtering language to filter tagged text.